golovach-ivan/Correct-by-Construction/competitors/kadena.md

 - Pact is database-focused
 - every transaction is a smart contract
 - Pact prohibits recursion and unterminated loops (recursion is detected when smart-contract modules are loaded into the blockchain)
+- For any function definition in a Pact module, any subsequent call to another function is inlined (??? before typecheck/verify/exec)

 Secondary facts
 - Pact interpreter is written in Haskell